 What About Contaminants in the North?

-The Department's Northern Contaminated Sites Program (CSP) and Northern Contaminants Program (NCP) are two other federally funded programs working specifically in the North.
-The CSP is geared toward cleaning up contaminants left over from mining and military operations while the NCP responds to concerns about human exposure to elevated levels of contaminants in wildlife species that are part of a traditional diet for northern Aboriginal peoples.
+The department also manages two other federally-funded programs working specifically in the North.
+The Northern Contaminated Sites Program (NCSP) is geared toward cleaning up contaminants left over from mining and military operations.
+The Northern Contaminants Program (NCP) responds to concerns about human exposure to elevated levels of contaminants in wildlife species that are part of a traditional diet for northern Aboriginal peoples.

 You may also be interested in: